abulka/abulka.github.io/content/projects/patterns/relationship-manager.md

 The easiest way of implementing this backpointer without using relationship manager is to follow the Martin Fowler refactoring technique - see Martin Fowler 'Refactorings' p.
 197 "Change Unidirectional Association to Bidirectional" - this will ensure you get the wiring correct.
 In this refactoring, you decide which class is the master and which is the slave etc.  See the before and after python pdf below for an example of the correct wiring.

 The way of implementing a backpointer using relationship manager is simply to call the **findObjectPointingToMe(toMe, id)** method.
 Since a RM holds all relationships, it can answer lots of questions for free - just like SQL queries to a database.
 See the before and after python pdf below for an example of using findObjectPointingToMe().

+### Even more (scraps)

+If you chose to have backpointer setter methods on class Y, you need not necessarily call the wrapping methods on X in order to implement them e.g. `setBackPointer(x)` is implemented by simply calling `x.setPointer(this)` (although it is recommended that you do, since X is the 'controlling' class for the relationship - see [Martin Fowler 'Refactorings'](https://martinfowler.com/books/refactoring.html) p.
+197 "Change Unidirectional Association to Bidirectional").

+You could alternatively call the relationship manager directly, thus setBackPointer(x) becomes a call to `R(x, y, "xtoy")` and `clearBackPointer()`  becomes a call to `NR(x, y, "xtoy")`.

 ## More Examples